Current Travel Restriction Guidelines and Processes

 - Online Conference and Workshop Registrations

-- If travel is booked through Concur or Anthony Travel, the T card will be temporarily available to support the trip information included in the travel waiver.
+- If travel is booked through Concur or Anthony Travel, the T card will be temporarily available to support the trip information.

 The T card is the University's preferred payment method for travel expenses, and Concur or Anthony Travel are the preferred methods to book reservations because they provide a number of benefits to the traveler.